isabella232/deco-docs/overview.md

 # Deco Protocol

-> Fixed-rate converter for any yield token.
+> Rate Risk as Tokens

 Yield token holders of most yield protocols usually receive a market driven floating-yield.
 Deco protocol can be integrated with any yield token to tokenize and separate its yield volatility by decomposing the yield token into two new tokens,